 Close the output style (using the small 'x' in the top right corner).
 When the dialogue box asks if you want to save it, say yes.
 Give the style a new name e.g."Vancouver Superscript".

-If you have downloaded EndNote Desktop to your own computer and the Citing Medicine or Vancouver-NIH style do not appear in the list of referencing styles, they can be downloaded from Clarivate: Citing Medicine output style OR Vancouver-NIH output style.
+If you have downloaded EndNote Desktop to your own computer and the Citing Medicine style does not appear in the list of referencing styles, it can be downloaded from Clarivate: Citing Medicine output style.
 If you require superscript citations, you can then edit the style as above.

 To use the accepted journal abbreviations for Vancouver in EndNote you need to add them to your EndNote Desktop.
 See below for instructions.